JCook22/gain-supply/README.md

 ### Content

 - All clothing products for this site have been gathered from: https://www.adidas.co.uk/.
 - All supplements and healthy snacks for this site have been gathered from: https://uk.esn.com/.
+- All weights and supplement products have been gathered from: https://www.fitness-superstore.co.uk/.

 ### Media

 - All clothing product images for this site have been gathered from: https://www.adidas.co.uk/.
 - All supplements and healthy snacks images for this site have been gathered from: https://uk.esn.com/.
+- All weights and supplement products for this site have gathered from: https://www.fitness-superstore.co.uk/.

 ### Code